qwertyuu/SMSenger-Bridge/README.md

 ## Prerequisites

+- A Bandwidth.com account with a static 2-way SMS-enabled phone number (the User ID, User Token and Token Secret ready to use) (it's cheaper than Twilio!)

+OR

-- A Twilio account with a static 2-way SMS-enabled phone number (the Account SID and Auth token ready for you to use)
+- A Twilio.com account with a static 2-way SMS-enabled phone number (the Account SID and Auth token ready for you to use)
 - A Facebook Messenger account
+- Python 3+ (and the requirements in requirements.txt)

 ## Install instructions
 I assume you know how to download/clone the repository.